This is the multi-page printable view of this section. Click here to print.

 Work Breakdown Process

-The goal of the work breakdown process is to decompose work into small batches that can be delivered frequently, multiples times a week, in order to delivery value faster with less rework.
+The goal of the work breakdown process is to decompose work into small batches that can be delivered frequently, multiples times a week, in order to deliver value faster with less rework.

 The general work breakdown process involves: